Leading businesses all across the globe are beginning to understand the significance of responsive web applications.

 Spanning right from simple websites to more complex native applications, having a responsive mobile app design forms a part of the larger continuum of app experiences.

-One of the major inclusions to this is the ease of access to traditional websites, but with a more customized, a better user experience that is delivered on native devices.
+Crucially, one major inclusion to this is easier access to traditional websites.
+However, it also delivers a more customized, better user experience on native devices.

 With traditional websites, we know how they do not scale well.